speedy-beaver/new-xiaomi-3g-openwrt/content/guide/README.md

 The router will reboot, once back up the LED will turn into solid blue.

 ### Install OpenWrt Webfrontend
-::: tip Installed in 18.06.0 Release
+::: tip Installed in 19.07.3 Release
-This step is most probably not needed.
-Webfrontend was available running a sysupgrade to 18.06.0 on my router.
-Feedback is welcome.
+This step is not needed when installing stable only when installing a snapshot.
 :::
 The OpenWrt installation will have no WiFi configured so the only way to connect is through the white Ethernet ports of the router.